LarissaBizzi/reactnative-project/README.md

 3. New component: MenuItem.js, with the using of ScrollView (a core component) for the menu list.

 4. Now I start using stylesheetAPI in all my JS files, to help abstract the component styles and allow to give meaningful names to each style, thus making the component readable and clean.

+5. Replacing the ScrollView component with the built-in React Native FlatList component, to improve performance with large lists.
+The lazy rendering approach is used by the FlatList component to render large lists efficiently.